-In his introduction to Considérations générales in 1833, Jacques-Amant Lherbette, the editor of Sophie Germain's treatise, explained, 'These pages, found among Mademoiselle Germain's papers, were not intended for printing.
-She wrote them during moments when the severe pains from which she ultimately succumbed prevented her from dedicating herself to the mathematical sciences that had made her famous' (Germain, 1833, p.
-5).
+In his introduction to Considérations Générales in 1833, Jacques-Amant Lherbette, the editor of Sophie Germain's treatise, explained: "These pages, found among Mademoiselle Germain's papers, were not intended for printing.
+She wrote them during moments when the severe pains from which she ultimately succumbed prevented her from dedicating herself to the mathematical sciences that had made her famous" (Germain 1833, 5).
 To Lherbette, Germain's essay was an incomplete effort, a stand-in for her 'true' scientific work, which she could no longer pursue in the final months of her life as she suffered from breast cancer.
-He attributed the work's unfinished state to her 'lack of time' (Germain, 1833, p.
-5).
+He attributed the work's unfinished state to her 'lack of time' (5).

 Libri, Sophie Germain's first biographer, appears to echo Lherbette's assessment of her treatise, mentioning it only briefly in his obituary.
-He wrote, 'We have also found in her papers immense works on history, on geography, particularly that of the ancients, and on the natural sciences, as well as very fine philosophical reflections, for she had been much occupied with metaphysics' (Libri, 1832, p.
-2).
-From this brief reference, it seems likely that the selection of pages initially published in 1833 was part of the 'immense works' Libri mentioned.
+He wrote: "We have also found in her papers, immense works on history, on geography, particularly that of the ancients, and on the natural sciences, as well as very fine philosophical reflections, for she had been much occupied with metaphysics" (1832, 2).
+From this brief reference, it seems likely that the selection of pages initially published in 1833, were part of the 'immense works' Libri mentioned.

-Unlike Libri, who makes only a brief mention of Germain's philosophical work, Stupuy delves into her posthumous writings in much greater depth, even criticising Libri for excluding her Considérations from his obituary (Stupuy, 1879/1896, p.
-45).
-In contrast to Lherbette's perspective, Stupuy posits that Germain's philosophical endeavours likely commenced much earlier than in her final months.
-He notably highlights her shift in focus towards 'the how and no longer the why' (Stupuy, 1879/1896, p.
-56).
+Unlike Libri, who makes only a brief mention of Germain's philosophical work, Stupuy delves into her posthumous writings in much greater depth, even criticizing Libri for excluding her Considérations from his obituary (1896, 45).
+In contrast to Lherbette's perspective, Stupuy posits that Germain's philosophical endeavours likely commenced much earlier than her final months.
+He notably highlights her shift in focus toward 'the how and no longer the why' (56).
 Viewed through this lens, the question of when Germain composed her treatise becomes less pertinent, as it imposes a linear framework on her creative process.
 What truly matters is the durée of her theoretical ideas-their evolution over time, both in her own era and in ours, where they continue to resonate.

 Focusing on the durée of Germain's work, we can begin by examining its structure.
 Her unfinished essay is composed of two chapters.
 In the first, she lays out a clear thesis: the human mind functions according to certain laws, and the essence of truth is grounded in a natural feeling of order and proportion.
-She asserts that 'a deep feeling of order and proportion becomes for us the trait of truth in all things' (Germain, 1879/1896, p.
-78).
-This instinct, common to both the sciences and the humanities, implies that order, proportion, and simplicity are intellectual necessities that ultimately guide us towards a universal understanding of beauty and truth.
+She asserts that 'a deep feeling of order and proportion becomes for us the trait of truth in all things' (78).
+This instinct, common to both the sciences and the humanities, implies that order, proportion, and simplicity are intellectual necessities that ultimately guide us toward a universal understanding of beauty and truth.
 For Germain, the tripartite schema of 'order, proportion, and simplicity' serves as a universal system for comprehending the world, individuals, human relationships, and the various forms of knowledge that have emerged in relation to them.

 Following her statement of this principle, Germain compares the impressions we derive from both fictional and scientific works, ultimately concluding that there are no significant differences between the two.
-She argues that 'the human mind is guided in all its conceptions by the foresight of certain results, towards which all its efforts are directed' (Germain, 1879/1896, p.
-81), and thus operates in accordance with 'the laws of its own existence' (Germain, 1879/1896, p.
-97).
-In this context, what we find appealing in the traits of genius-whether in eloquence, the sciences, the fine arts, or literature-is the discovery of numerous relationships that we had not previously perceived (Germain, 1879/1896, p.
-82).
+She argues that 'the human mind is guided in all its conceptions by the foresight of certain results, towards which all its efforts are directed' (81), and thus operates in accordance with 'the laws of its own existence' (97).
+In this context, what we find appealing in the traits of genius-whether in eloquence, the sciences, the fine arts, or literature-is the discovery of numerous relationships that we had not previously perceived (82).